-There is great flexibility in what a main course can include as part of Greek wedding food traditions.
-A few great suggestions is the selection of a large with a simple dressing such as lemon and olives that one can serve with potatoes or fried vegetables.
+There is great flexibility in what the main course can include as part of Greek wedding food traditions.
+A few great suggestions are the selection of a large with a simple dressing such as lemon and olives that one can serve with potatoes or fried vegetables.

 All in all, we suggest that couples first decide on the wedding type they want and then look at the menu aspect!

 No meal can be complete without the dessert option.